 Alright, time to suit up my fellow Mutants, it’s time to begin our review.

 As a Comic Book Collector, I can honestly say that this stand-alone story is something that fans and readers of the original run by Chris Claremont and Bill Sienkiewicz will be delighted to see familiar faces, the classic feeling it has while new fans might be a tad confused at first seeing Danielle Moonstar as Valkyrie and Warlock being the Antagonist (Temporary at best) in this story, the list goes on, but this doesn’t feel like a throwaway story; Claremont has a great voice for all of the cast here and that is needed when you’re doing a book such as the X-Men, New Mutants.

-The fear that Warlock is experiencing in this story arc he has in this is fascinating, is all too human and started to distance themselves into robotic monotony while as mentioning from before about his fear being all too Human is learning human traits.
-All of them are in fear already, their freshly developed bonds could shatter away when the transformation into the Magus.
+The fear that Warlock is experiencing in this story arc he has in is fascinating, is all too human, and started to distance themselves into robotic monotony while as mentioning from before about his fear being all too Human is learning human traits.
+All of them are in fear already, their freshly developed bonds could shatter away when they transform into the Magus.

 Bill Sienkiewicz’s artwork is beautiful in this story, from the panels, right up to the Splash Layouts.
 I cannot let Bill have all the credit, Colorist Chris Sotomayor handled it with style; Illyana becoming Darkchylde was one of the issue’s biggest surprises, also was another example of Color Mastery.
 This book was outstanding in every way possible, it shows that Claremont and Sienkiewicz are still the best in the business.